A Day in Longyearbyen, the World’s Northernmost Town

 The now-abandoned former Russian settlement Pyramiden in Svalbard has become grazing territory for local reindeer.
 Christian Aslund/Getty Images

 He was seeking the legendary Northeast Passage to Asia.
 But his voyage didn’t end well; on the return journey, his ship became locked in the ice.
 Trapped, Barentsz’s crew was repeatedly attacked by polar bears and beset by scurvy.
-Barentsz perished at sea in 1597.
+Barentsz died at sea in 1597.

 The Wild West of the Far North

 Over the next few hundred years, Svalbard remained a sort of Wild West of the Far North, with the brave and sometimes desperate facing isolation and difficult conditions.
-Today, it’s a popular destination for upscale expedition ships, with guests on the decks capturing wildlife and wild beauty on their long-lens cameras.
+Today, it’s a popular destination for upscale expedition ships, with guests on the decks capturing wildlife and wild beauty with their long-lens cameras.
 But this archipelago’s history was undeniably forged in grit, blood, and sweat.

 First, people voyaged to this remote place for the whales.
 In centuries past, whale oil was an extremely valuable commodity, lighting lamps and illuminating homes and businesses all around the world.
 But as these beautiful, intelligent creatures became scarce in closer waters, whalers from England, the Netherlands, and other countries were forced to hunt further afield.
 They set up stations on Svalbard starting in the 17th century.